Mature Masculine

 Recognizing the Homebody

 In Career: Staying in unfulfilling jobs because they're secure.
-Refusing promotions that need change.
+Refusing promotions that require change.
 Letting skills stagnate instead of seeking new opportunities.

 In Self-Talk: "It's too risky."
 "I'm fine where I am."
 "Better safe than sorry."
 "What if something goes wrong?"